CraneSoftwrights/board-baseball/design/README.md

 Walk through each of the layers, introducing a top-level group that groups everything in that layer.
 That way, selecting the layer opens up only a single object and not many objects, thus making navigation of the layers more manageable.

-### Assembling levels
+### Assembling levels into combined layers

+Update the version strings (two), one for print and the other for burning.

-First remove any existing top-level group for each of level.
+Remove any existing top-level group for the combined layers for each of the levels

 For each level: